petsc/petsc/doc/manual/tao.rst

 :math:`F` is unavailable is the model-based POUNDERS (Practical Optimization Using No Derivatives for sums of Squares) algorithm (``tao_pounders``).
-POUNDERS employs a derivative-free trust-region framework as described in :cite:`Dfobook` in order to converge to local minimizers.
-An example of this version of POUNDERS applied to a practical least-squares problem can be found in :cite:`UNEDF0`.
+POUNDERS employs a derivative-free trust-region framework as described in :cite:`dfobook` in order to converge to local minimizers.
+An example of this version of POUNDERS applied to a practical least-squares problem can be found in :cite:`unedf0`.

 Derivative-Free Trust-Region Algorithm
 """"""""""""""""""""""""""""""""""""""